-- (2) Clean out and plug both ends of all connected piping; and - (3) Remove all dispensers; and - (4) Render all connected loading facilities completely inoperative; and - (5) Safeguard the AST system from trespassing as described in subsection (b) above, or remove the tanks from the facility; and - (6) Notify the Director of the permanent closure at least ten days before the closure. - (d) Change-In-Service.
-Continued use of an AST system to store a substance other than petroleum is considered a change-in-service.
-Before a change-in-service, owners/operators must empty and clean the tank, connected piping, and any other equipment that previously contained petroleum product as described in subsection (e) below; then notify the Director in writing of the change of service. - (e) All liquids and accumulated sludges must be removed and disposed of according to the rules adopted pursuant to the Solid Waste Disposal Regulations and the Colorado Hazardous Waste Regulations adopted by the Colorado Department of Public Health and Environment. - (f) Assessing the site at closure or change-in-service. - (1) Before permanent closure or a change-in-service is completed, or upon request by the Director for previously closed sites, owners/operators must measure for the presence of a release where contamination is most likely to be present at the site.
-In selecting sample types, sample locations, and measurement methods, owners/operators must consider the method of closure, the nature of the stored substance, the depth to groundwater, and other factors appropriate for identifying the presence of a release.
-The requirements of this section are satisfied if one of the release detection methods allowed in these regulations is operating and used at the time of closure, and indicates no release has occurred. - (2) If contaminated soils, contaminated groundwater, or free product as a liquid or vapor is discovered under subsection (1), or by any other manner, owners/operators must begin corrective action in accordance with these regulations. - [Note 1: Permanently closed or non-regulated AST's may be returned to active petroleum product service only after meeting the reinstallation rules described in section 3-4-8 below.] - [Note 2: These closure rules are the minimum required in Colorado; they do not preempt local fire district rules, local building codes, or local zoning rules.
-In fire districts where the Uniform Fire Code is in effect, the fire district may require that out of service ASTs be removed or demolished.] - [Note 3: The following procedures may be used to comply with this section 3-4-7: - (A) American Petroleum Institute Publication 2015," Cleaning Petroleum Storage Tanks": - (B) American Petroleum Institute Publ.
-2015A, "Lead Hazard Associated with Tank Entry";
+- (3) Clean out and plug both ends of all connected piping; and - (4) Remove all dispensers; and - (5) Render all connected loading facilities completely inoperative; and - (6) Safeguard the AST system from trespassing as described in subsection (b) above, or remove the tanks from the facility; and - (d) Change-In-Service.
+Continued use of an AST system to store a substance other than a regulated substance is considered a change-in-service.
+Before a change-in-service, owners/operators must empty and clean the tank, connected piping, and any other equipment that previously contained a regulated substance as described in subsection (e) below; then notify the Director in writing of the change of service. - (e) All liquids and accumulated sludges must be removed and disposed of according to the rules adopted pursuant to the Solid Waste Disposal Regulations and the Colorado Hazardous Waste Regulations adopted by the Colorado Department of Public Health and Environment. - (f) Assessing the site at closure or change-in-service. - (1) Before permanent closure or a change-in-service is completed, or upon request by the Director for previously closed sites, owners/operators must measure for the presence of a release where contamination is most likely to be present at the site.
+In selecting sample types, sample locations, and measurement methods, owners/operators must consider the method of closure, the nature of the stored substance, the depth to groundwater, and other factors appropriate for identifying the presence of a release. - (2) If contaminated soils, contaminated groundwater, or free product as a liquid or vapor is discovered under subsection (1), or by any other manner, owners/operators must begin corrective action in accordance with these regulations.

+[Note 1: Permanently closed or non-regulated ASTs may be returned to active regulated substance service only after meeting the reinstallation rules described in section 3-4-8 below.]

+[Note 2: These closure rules are the minimum required in Colorado; they do not preempt local fire district rules, local building codes, or local zoning rules.
+In fire districts where the Uniform Fire Code is in effect, the fire district may require that out of service ASTs be removed or demolished.]

+[Note 3: The following procedures may be used to comply with this section 3-4-7:

-- (C) American Petroleum Institute 2015B ,"Cleaning Open Top and Floating Roof Tanks" : - (D) National Institute for Occupational Safety and Health "Criteria for a Recommended Standard...Working in Confined Space" may be used as guidance for conducting safe closures.]
+- (A) American Petroleum Institute Publication 2015, "Cleaning Petroleum Storage Tanks" - (B) American Petroleum Institute Publ.
+2015A, "Lead Hazard Associated with Tank Entry"; - (C) American Petroleum Institute 2015B, "Cleaning Open Top and Floating Roof Tanks" - (D) National Institute for Occupational Safety and Health "Criteria for a Recommended Standard...Working in Confined Space" may be used as guidance for conducting safe closures.]